-Justin Bieber Troll Bryan Asrary Arrested After Posing As Pop Star To Sextort Nude Pictures From 9-Year-Old Girl
+Justin Bieber Troll Bryan Asrary Arrested After Allegedly Posing As Pop Star To Sextort Nude Pictures From 9-Year-Old Girl

 “During an interview with Bryan Asrary, he not only confessed to extorting the victim for sexual images and videos, but also implicated himself in similar crimes against other young girls throughout the country.”

-It was in 2014 that 24-year-old Bryan Asrary pretended to be pop star Justin Bieber in order to convince the then-9-year-old girl to send nude photos and videos to him.
-After she complied, the Bieber troll threatened to expose her and/or physically harm her if she didn’t send him more images, according to his police confession.
+It was in 2014 that officers say the 24-year-old Bryan Asrary pretended to be pop star Justin Bieber in order to convince the then-9-year-old girl to send nude photos and videos to him.
+After she complied, the Bieber troll threatened to expose her and/or physically harm her if she didn’t send him more images, according to his alleged police confession.
 In a statement released by the Los Angeles County Sheriff’s Department, it was revealed that Bryan Asrary first made contact with the unnamed little girl when she was browsing through the Instagram account of Justin Bieber.

 Police say that that’s when Asrary sent his victim a direct message, identifying himself as a “friend” of Justin Bieber who could set up a texting interaction between the 9-year-old and her pop idol.
 The victim admitted that she accepted the invitation to the “text meeting,” and when she was instructed to create an account on the Kik app, she did so right away.

-Soon thereafter, using Kik, Justin Bieber troll Asrary coerced the 9-year-old girl into sending him naked pictures, even going so far as to tell the victim that she would be harmed if she refused.
+Soon thereafter, using Kik, Justin Bieber troll Asrary allegedly coerced the 9-year-old girl into sending him naked pictures, even going so far as to tell the victim that she would be harmed if she refused.
 Eventually, the little girl sent the nudes requested by the person she believed to be Justin Bieber.
 Then she deleted the messages and never told a soul what had happened to her.

 As CBS News reports, the girl claims she didn’t hear back from Justin Bieber troll Bryan Asrary for two years.
 Then, on November 3, 2016, the Los Angeles County Sheriff’s Department was contacted by the mother of the girl, now 11 years old.
 Reportedly, Asrary had sought out his previous victim once more, threatening to share the photos of her nude 9-year-old self with the internet and the world if she didn’t send him more.